madanyc/workfront-learn.en/help/fusion/10-workfront-fusion-administration/administration-walkthrough.md

 ---
 title: Administration Walkthrough
 description: Learn how to switch between different organizations or teams and add users to the system in [!DNL Adobe Workfront Fusion].
-topic:
+topic: null
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: Jira ticket
+exl-id: a16f408a-1a2f-4e5a-bbea-1f1b8124c091
 ---
 # Administration walkthrough